 And the great thing is that banks had come up with a plethora of card types that can satisfy most of the requirements imaginable.
-So today we are taking a look at the main features of credit and debit cards, as well as exploring the variety of cards there are so that you can determine, how to choose the right card for you.
+So today Genome‘s team is taking a look at the main features of credit and debit cards, as well as exploring the variety of cards there are so that you can determine, how to choose the right card for you.

 Also known as check cards, these are linked to a person’s bank account and are used to make payments online and through POS terminals.
 The money is withdrawn directly from the account, and the card owner can’t pay more than their account holds, so there’s no risk going into debt.

 Debit cards have daily spending limits – for example, if you have eyes on a $2300 purchase, but your limit is $2000, you won’t be able to buy it, even if you have over $10000 in the bank.
 This is actually a safety precaution: if your card and financial data get stolen, the thief won’t be able to withdraw a hefty sum of money.
 Still, you can change the daily spending limit if you want to – just contact your bank, or do it through an app.

 Credit cards allow people to pay for purchases with money borrowed from a bank, which they need to transfer back to the bank at the end of the month.
 On the one hand, it’s convenient for people who need extra funds for time-urgent payments and can return money to the bank in time when the bill comes.

 On the other hand, getting a credit card and facing rules and fees using it might be challenging.
 When you apply for a credit card, the bank will look through your credit history – if your credit score is bad or non-existent, your credit limit is likely to be low at first.